English Freakbeat, Volume 4: Notes on the tracks

 Little is known about the Sons of Fred, but all of their available recordings that are not included on English Freakbeat, Volume 3 are CD bonus tracks on this album.

 Tony Dangerfield is backed by a band called the Thrills on this rockabilly-style number that was also recorded by the Honeycombs; both versions were produced by Joe Meek.
-Dangerfield is rumored to have been a member of the Raving Savages, the backing band for Screaming Lord Sutch (a surf rock recording by this band is on English Freakbeat, Volume 3), as well as Rupert's People who are also featured on that volume in a vinyl-only track.
+Dangerfield is rumored to have been a member of the Raving Savages, the backing band for Screaming Lord Sutch (a surf rock recording by this band is on English Freakbeat, Volume 3), as well as Rupert's People, who are also featured on that volume in a vinyl-only track.

 Two other tracks by the Wheels can be found on English Freakbeat, Volume 2, and further information on the band is provided in the article on that album.

-Mickey Finn & the Bluemen included Jimmy Page, but he did not join the band until a month before "Reelin' and Rockin'" was issued and may not have participated in its recording.
-Later music by the band, known as the Mickey Finn or just Mickey Finn is included on English Freakbeat, Volume 2.
+Mickey Finn & the Bluemen included Jimmy Page, but he did not join the band until a month before "Reelin' and Rockin was issued and may not have participated in its recording.
+Later music by the band, known as the Mickey Finn or just Mickey Finn, is included on English Freakbeat, Volume 2.

 Shorty & Them is a band from Newcastle that relocated to Germany and released an album there in conjunction with a Liverpool band, the Roadrunners; this long version of "Dimples" is taken from that LP.

 Several extremely rare beat singles have surfaced in very limited pressings on the Oak Records label, including this pair from the otherwise unknown 4 Degrees.

-Stovepipe No. 4 is an unusual name for a band by anyone's standards and is known only from an amazing 3-song EP that they released in Hungary of all places that included a nice treatment of the Bo Diddley classic (the Pretty Things took their name from this song).
+Stovepipe No. 4 is known only from a three-song EP that they released in Hungary that included a nice treatment of the Bo Diddley classic (the Pretty Things took their name from this song).